JOJ0/joj0.github.io/_posts/2018-3-11-volca-beats-m4l-velocity.md

 67, 48;
 49, 49;
 ~~~
-If e.g. you send number 36 (Note C2 - Kick drum) into the colls input (top left of object), it sends out number 40 on it's output (bottom left of object), which is the CC number that controls the Kicks volume.
+If e.g. you send number 36 (Note C2 - Kick drum) into the colls input (top left of object), it sends out number 40 on its output (bottom left of object), which is the CC number that controls the Kicks volume.

 As you can see in the picture I used more colls to map stuff. "coll ---NamesToNotes" maps the debug drum buttons names to the right MIDI note numbers e.g.:
 ~~~ python